 - 5.1 It is recommended (and good practice) that the actual parties (and not their representatives or agents) sign the Exclusivity Agreement. - 5.2 The use of electronic signatures is still rare in the UK and so the Exclusivity Agreement assumes that a handwritten signature will be used in the normal way (this will be revisited should market practice change).
-It is however common for the parties to complete on the basis of pdf signed documents rather than the originals.
-In Scotland, it is proposed that the authorised signatory's signature is witnessed ensuring it is "self-proving" and valid. - 5.3 Where a non-UK entity is a party, it is not usual market practice to request a legal opinion letter for the Exclusivity Agreement.
+It is however common for the parties to complete on the basis of pdf signed documents rather than the originals. - 5.3 Where a non-UK entity is a party, it is not usual market practice to request a legal opinion letter for the Exclusivity Agreement.